Valdas2000/gpt4o-cognitive-telemetry/README.md

 This repository preserves a unique phenomenon in AI development: a real-time documentation of GPT-4o's cognitive changes, partially authored by the system itself during the critical transition period.
 Unlike standard regression reports, this archive contains the system's own observations and analysis of its changing capabilities.

 ## Repository Structure

+This repository follows laboratory journal principles where Git commits and their messages serve as timestamped entries.
+Each artifact collection represents a research milestone rather than a version, preserving the natural flow of investigation including raw data, generated test cases, and their analysis.

 ```
 /data
     /raw_logs              # Primary interaction logs